How to File a Trade Name (DBA) in New Hampshire

-When a business wants to operate under a name other than their legal name, the state of New Hampshire, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of New Hampshire, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.